With appropriate protection and maintenance, you can keep that natural stone looking its finest.

 Stains on marble might be more difficult to remove than regular cleaning.
 The trick is to accurately determine the source of the stain before administering the right chemical or poultice (a paste-like cleaning agent).
 Consider the items mentioned below to be your stain-fighting arsenal.
 It’s also worth noting that the sooner you handle a stain, the greater your chances of removing it.

 Caution: Never combine cleaning products or chemicals since the results might be hazardous, even deadly.
-Always test the cleaning agent on an inconspicuous area before using it to ensure its appropriateness and that it does not harm the surface.
-Wear protective equipment, such as gloves and goggles, and work in a well-ventillated area.
+Always test the cleaning agent on an inconspicuous area before needing it to ensure its appropriateness and that it does not harm the surface.
+Wear protective equipment, such as gloves and goggles, and work in a well-ventilated area.

 Oil Based Stain

-A grease, cooking oil, milk, or cosmetics stain will discolour the stone and must be removed chemically.
-Gently clean using a gentle, liquid cleaner containing bleach, ammonia, mineral spirits, or acetone.
+A grease, cooking oil, milk, or cosmetics stain will discolor the stone and needs to be removed chemically.
+Gently clean needing a gentle, liquid cleaner containing bleach, ammonia, mineral spirits, or acetone.

 In a spray bottle, combine three parts household bleach, one part water, and a dash of dishwashing detergent to combat mildew stains.
 Mist the area completely and repeat until the stain is gone.
 Rinse and dry with clean, clear water.

-- When you’re certain that the stain has been removed, use a little quantity of neutral pH soap, such as Dove, to a clean, soft sponge wet with water.
-With a clean moistened sponge, clean the area where the stain was and remove any soap residue.
+When you’re certain that the stain has been removed, use a little quantity of neutral pH soap, such as Dove, to a clean, soft sponge wet with water.
+With a clean moistened sponge, clean the area where the stain was removed any soap residue.

 Removing Paint from Marble Countertops